What Is The Keyboard Shortcut For Making A Window Full Screen?

-There are definitely ways to be more efficient.
+There are definitely ways to be more efficient that we help a lot of our Red Deer Managed IT services customers with.
 Here are a number of different keyboard shortcuts that can help you easily manipulate your window sizes and locations on the screen to save you time, effort, and frustration.

 While Windows 10 is designed to be completely user-friendly with a mouse, including resizing windows to your preferred setting, there may be times you want to use the keyboard for efficiency.
 Depending on the application you are using to switch to full-screen mode, the method of switching can differ from one application to the next.
 Not to mention, other shortcuts may be disabled with each use.

 A very common shortcut, particularly for browsers, is the F11 key.
 It can take your screen into and out of full-screen mode quickly and easily.

 When using a document type of application, like Word, pressing the WINKEY and the up arrow can maximize your window for you.
 Conversely, the down arrow will reduce the window’s size for a look at what is behind it.

 Another very useful tool in this series of shortcut keys is the WINKEY with the left or right arrows.
 These will shift the screen you are working on to either the left or the right side of the screen so you can access other windows at the same time.